NOTICE OF VACANCY

 Applicants should submit a letter of application explicitly addressing the qualifications for this position and date of availability; detailed curriculum vitae; and contact information for three professional references to the attention of Professor Y. M. Gupta via email at email@example.com.

-To ensure consideration, please specify the position (Postdoc: X-ray Measurements in Shock Compressed Solids) for which you are applying.
+To ensure consideration, please specify the position (Postdoc: Structural/Chemical Changes under Extreme Compression) for which you are applying.
 We will begin reviewing submissions immediately and will continue to do so until the position is filled.

 Additional information about the Institute for Shock Physics and Washington State University follows: